How Can I Be More Confident? [A Guide to Unconditional Confidence]

-Unlike what fitness and fashion magazines tells us, real confidence isn’t earned by removing all your body hair, colouring in your brows or finally getting ‘toned’.
+Unlike what fitness and fashion magazines tell us, real confidence isn’t earned by removing all your body hair, colouring in your brows or finally getting ‘toned’.
+Here’s my guide on how to be more confident.

 Real confidence can’t come off with your waterproof mascara, toupé or spanx.